lordbaah/cloud-lingo-aws/README.md

 This project demonstrates practical implementation of AWS serverless architecture, Infrastructure as Code (IaC) with Terraform, and cloud-native development practices as part of an AWS cloud training capstone project.

+## Branch Overview

+### `master` branch

+A simple implementation where files are manually uploaded to Amazon S3 for processing.
+This branch demonstrates the core infrastructure using Terraform, including S3 buckets, IAM roles, and Lambda functions.

+### `api-gateway` branch

+Extends the project with an API Gateway to enable programmatic uploads and interactions.
+This branch lays the foundation for integrating a real-time frontend translation interface, coming in a future update.

 ## 📸 Service Documentation & Proof of Concept

 The following screenshots demonstrate the working service and successful deployment: